winnieyang89/personal_website1/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate in Sociology at McGill University, with a Graduate Option in Gender and Women’s Studies.
+I am a PhD candidate in Sociology at McGill University, with a Graduate Option in Gender and Women's Studies.
 My research interests sit at the intersection between family demography and social stratification and is organized around three areas of inquiry: marriage and family dynamics; cultural and meaning-making processes; and labour market stratification.
 In each of these areas, I pay particular attention to how sex, gender and sexuality intersect with other axes of inequalities.
-I conduct both quantitative and qualitative research based on various types of data, including Census, administrative tax data, surveys, and interview data.
+I conduct both quantitative and qualitative research based on various types of data, including census, administrative tax data, surveys, and interview data.
 {style="text-align: justify;"}